interblitz/BudgetBlitz-Manual/en/source/import.rst

    * - time
      - No
      - Time of the transaction, supported formats: "HH:mm:ss", "HH:mm", "HHmmss", "HHmm"
-   * - amount
+   * - amount,income, Income amount
      - Yes
-     - Transaction amount, can have a currency and digits delimiters, fixed point should be point or comma
+     - Transaction amount, can have a currency and digits delimiters, fixed point should be point or comma, can be an amount in the transaction currency or an amount in the account currency
+   * - original amount
+     - No
+     - Amount in the currency of the transaction, if specified, the rate of the transaction is calculated automatically
    * - rate, exchange rate
      - No
      - Transaction rate
-   * - currency
+   * - currency,incomeCurrencyShorttitle
      - No
-     - Transaction currency, account currency is used when empty
+     - Transaction currency or account currency, if not specified, is used in the currency of the account
+   * - original currency
+     - No
+     - Transaction currency
    * - payer, payee, contractor
      - No
      - Name of the contractor, the app will analyze current row keywords when empty
-   * - category
+   * - category, categoryName
      - No
      - Name of the category, the app will analyze current row keywords when empty
    * - project